1. All medications MUST be brought to the clinic by the parent or adult.

 2. All medications (prescription and non-prescription) will be supplied in their original containers.

 3. Prescription medications must be labeled by the pharmacist with the student's name, name of prescribing physician or dentist, name, strength of medication, amount to be given, and instructions for storage and administration.
 Only physicians licensed to practice medicine in Texas can prescribe medications and treatment.

-- All medications must be accompanied by a note signed by the student's parent(s) or guardian(s).
-The note should state the student's name, the name of the medication, the condition for which the medication is being given, the time the medication is to be given at school, and the dates the medications is to be given at school.
-In addition, any medication (prescription or non-prescription) that is to be given 10 or more school days must be accompanied by a written order from the physician or dentist prescribing the medication.
+4. All medications must be accompanied by a note or Authorization for Administration of Medication form signed by the student's parent or guardian.
+The form can be obtained from the school nurse or Humble ISD website.
+This note should state the student's name, the name of the medication, the condition for which the medication is being given, the time the medication is to be given at school, and the dates the medication is to be given at school.
+In addition, any medication (prescription or non-prescription) that is to be given for 10 or more school days must be accompanied by a written order from the physician or dentist prescribing the medication.

-- When medications are to be given for prolonged periods of time, it is the parent's responsibility to maintain an adequate supply of medication and to inform the school of changes in dosage or frequency in administration or if medication is discontinued.
+5. It is the parent's responsibility to maintain an adequate supply of medication and to inform the school nurse in writing of changes in dosage, frequency in administration, or if medication is discontinued.

 6. Physician request for Administration of Medication will expire at the end of the current school year.

 7. PRN (as needed) medications given more than 4 times in a month will require a physician's order indicating maximum dosage allowed per month.
 Any unused medication MUST be picked up by a parent, guardian, or an adult.